a89529294/Notes/Coding/CSS/table styles.md

 	}
 }

-// or th ir not using shadcn
+// or th if not using shadcn
 <Tablehead
 ...
 style={{